davedelong/DDUnitConverter/README.markdown

 ## Compatibility

-- Requires Mac OS X 10.6+
+- Requires Mac OS X 10.9+
-- Requires iOS 4.0+
+- Requires iOS 7.0+
+- Requires ARC

 ## License

-Copyright (c) 2010 Dave DeLong
+Copyright (c) 2015 Dave DeLong

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal